-Nowadays, fees are slightly higher, but still nowhere near what you pay in other countries; ATM withdrawal fees for using machines from a different bank are in the range of 5 to 25 THB.
+Nowadays, fees are slightly higher, but still nowhere near what you pay in other countries; ATM withdrawal fees for using machines from a different bank are in the range of THB5 to THB25.
 What’s interesting to note is that you’ll pay a surcharge when withdrawing in a different province, even if it’s the same bank.

 Some banks will not provide people on tourist visas with online banking access.

 Compared to what you might use back home, the interface is a bit clunky, but the functionality is there.
 You can pay for online shopping orders, utility bills, and manage investments.

 The application process includes a lot of paperwork, but at least you won’t have to worry about getting rejected.
 One major advantage of having online banking is that with some banks (e.g. Kasikorn Bank), you can even handle some of the paperwork (e.g. the yearly renewal of your ‘license’ to remit funds abroad) through the online system, saving you a trip to the bank.

 Due to the rise of more user-friendly and convenient payment methods like mobile banking and e-wallets, online banking is not as popular as it once was for personal accounts.

 However, if you do plan on registering a company in Thailand, online banking is still preferred to help you handle your finances more easily.